Sezei/RedefineA5/Documentation/Commands.md

 	Cooldown = 0; -- Global Command Cooldown (Delay between the command being used by any user) UserCooldown = 0; -- User Cooldown (Delay between the command being used by a single user) Color = nil; -- Custom Color3 value for when using the Commandbar; Will show that color instead of Yellow when the command is valid
-	Dependencies = {}; -- Dependencies are env variables that are required to be present for the command to run; Example; {"GetLevel"} will require the env variable GetLevel (env.GetLevel) to be present
+	Destructive = false; -- Is the command destructive?
+(Will warn the user before executing) Dependencies = {}; -- Dependencies are env variables that are required to be present for the command to run; Example; {"GetLevel"} will require the env variable GetLevel (env.GetLevel) to be present

 	-- Checks who can run the command; Use @env and @Player to determine if the player has the ability to run it.
 	RunCapability = function(env, Player:Player) -- Checks if the users can even run the command in the first place.
 Return true to allow.
 (Replaces Level)